Thinger32 NB-IoT

 #define SerialAT Serial1

-// Select your modem:
+// Select the modem:

 #define TINY_GSM_MODEM_BC660